 Q: How do I cook beef cuts x,y and especially z?

 A: We are all creatures of habit.
 It feels good to go with what we know.
 However the first time you buy a cow share there might be some cuts of meat that your unfamiliar with.
 It pays to become friends with them and expand your repertoire.
 Below is an infographic download on how to prepare the different cuts of meat you will find in a Grounded Grassfed beef share.
 Click here for recommended cooking methods.

 Q: How are your animals harvested?

 A: We take the end of life of our animals seriously and with great reverence.
 We have spent a long time ensuring they have a very low-stress life and we carry that value through to harvest.
-We take the animals to Humboldt for harvest as it is one of the closest USDA facilities.
+We take the animals to a local USDA processor within two hours of the ranch.
 Once the animals are ready for harvest we do our best to be there with them until the very end.
 We stay with them and look them in the eyes before they are stunned completely unconscious with a bolt to the head.
 It’s uncomfortable to talk about, but it is part of the process and we honor this and the animals by being there for this essential part of the journey.
-The staff at the Humboldt facility are highly skilled, careful and thoughtful.
-We appreciate having the opportunity to work with them.

 Q: What is the difference between fresh meat and frozen?